-Developer bonds go by many names including Site Improvement Bonds, Plat Bonds and Subdivision Bonds.
+Developer surety bonds go by many names including Site Improvement Bonds, Plat Bonds and Subdivision Bonds.
 Whatever you call them, the booming construction economy has also increased the need for these bonds.
 Here are some considerations for contractors, owners and developers on how to get one and what to look for.

 What Do They Cover?